Travelling with Baby and Toddler Checklist contains affiliate links.

 After intense research, we opted for the Bugaboo Stardust travel cot and playpen.
 Sold on its ‘pop-up’ style (and it really does pop-up in seconds), the lightweight frame and compact style made travelling with it surprisingly easy.

-Although it is expensive at £199.00, I think it’s worth the investment and can also be used as a playpen (something I often lean on when I’m solo-parenting and need to take a shower).
-Henry also has one and regularly uses it to sleep or nap at ours.
+Although it is expensive at £199.00, I think it’s worth the investment and can also be used as a playpen.

 We checked the Bugaboo Stardust in as one of our free ‘baby items’ with both British Airways and EasyJet, and it travelled really well.

-As the owner of a fantastic, but tad heavy, Silver Cross pram, I knew I’d need to invest in a more travel friendly stroller before travelling to Scotland.
+As the owner of a fantastic, but tad heavy, Silver Cross pram, I knew I’d need to invest in a more travel friendly stroller before travelling with Olive.

 Taking to Instagram – where I seek all important life advice – I was immediately hit with a mountain of messages regarding the BabyZen YoYo.
 “It’s the only pram you’ll need!”, “it’s the best travel pram out there!” were the typical sort messages I received about this colourful and uber-modern pram.
 Intrigued and, I must admit, already very influenced, I headed off to my local John Lewis for a test-drive.